h2oai/h2o-2/h2o-scala/README.md

-Scalala
+Shalala
 =======

 Overview
 --------
-Scalala is a Scala library providing access to H2O API via a dedicated DSL and also a REPL integrated into H2O.
+Shalala is a Scala library providing access to H2O API via a dedicated DSL and also a REPL integrated into H2O.

 Currently the library supports following expressions abstracting H2O API: